 Nearly all of Consumer Cellular’s plans are available to people of any age, but the company offers a special discounted plan for AARP members.
 The plan includes two lines of unlimited talk, text, and data for $55, and it requires no contracts or up-front payments.
 For all other Consumer Cellular plans, AARP members can save 5 percent on their monthly bill.

-Both Consumer Cellular and Tracfone allow you to bring your own phone to use on their networks with one of their SIM cards.
+Both Consumer Cellular and Tracfone allow you to bring your phone to use on their networks with one of their SIM cards.
 You can use the compatibility tools on the companies’ websites to see if your current phone will work with their networks.
-Both companies also allow you to keep your existing phone number in some cases.
+Both companies also allow you to keep your phone number in certain cases.

-Both providers offer a similar lineup of new phones at similar price points.
-Consumer Cellular, for example, offers the senior-friendly iPhone SE for $429, while Tracfone sells it for $399.
+Both providers also offer a similar lineup of new phones at similar prices.
+Consumer Cellular, for example, offers the senior-friendly iPhone 14 for $479, while Tracfone sells the iPhone SE, another senior-friendly model, for just $190.
 Across the board, you’ll find similar prices on smartphones from Samsung, Apple, and Google.

-Tracfone offers a slightly larger selection of flip phones — five compared to one from Consumer Cellular — but that likely won’t be a deciding factor between the networks.
+Tracfone offers a slightly larger selection of flip phones, but that likely won’t be a deciding factor between the networks.

-Both Consumer Cellular and Tracfone are mobile virtual network operators, or MVNOs, which means they lease their networks from other providers.
-Tracfone uses AT&T, Verizon, and T-Mobile’s networks, while Consumer Cellular uses AT&T and T-Mobile.
+Both Consumer Cellular and Tracfone are mobile virtual network operators (MVNOs), which means they lease their networks from other providers.
+Tracfone uses AT&T, Verizon, and T-Mobile’s networks, while Consumer Cellular uses AT&T and T-Mobile’s.

 The downside of an MVNO is that during times of heavy data usage, T-Mobile, Verizon, or AT&T will deprioritize service for MVNO users.
-You can expect it with both Tracfone and Consumer Cellular.
+You can expect this with both Tracfone and Consumer Cellular.

 In our tests, however, we didn’t notice it with either provider.

-Both Consumer Cellular and Tracfone are among our favorite cellular providers, but we think Consumer Cellular is the better option for most people.
+Both Consumer Cellular and Tracfone are among our favorite cellular providers, but we think Consumer Cellular is the better option for most older adults.

 To learn more about Consumer Cellular, read our full Consumer Cellular review.

-The two providers are similarly priced for talk and text plans, but Consumer Cellular excels when it comes to plans with data, offering more affordable rates.
+The two providers offer talk and text plans at similar prices, but Consumer Cellular excels at offering more affordable rates for data plans.

 Tracfone does not offer a special plan or discount for seniors.
-Consumer Cellular offers all AARP members a 5 percent discount, and AARP members who are 55 and older can get affordable unlimited plans.
+Consumer Cellular offers all AARP members a 5 percent discount.
+Plus, AARP members who are ages 55 and older can get affordable unlimited plans.